 The written minutes for this meeting are only an overview of what was discussed.
-For verbatim comments of this meeting, a recording is available upon request.
+For verbatim comments on this meeting, transcripts are available upon request.
 Please contact Jovial Harper at HarperJ@coj.net to acquire a recording of the meeting.

-TAB IV.

-RESOLUTION 2023-08-01

-GREENLEAF DOWNTOWN PRESERVATION AND REDEVELOPMENT PROGRAM
+TAB III.D.
+RESOLUTION 2023-08-01 GREENLEAF DOWNTOWN PRESERVATION AND REVITALIZATION PROGRAM